 Our Founder

-Founded by Sakara Wages, Subversive Social Work is a movement that aims to improve the lived experiences of black women, social work students, and researchers and to leverage those experiences to influence institutional change.
+Sakara Wages founded Subversive Social Work, a movement that aims to improve the lived experiences of Black and minoritized people, social work students, and researchers.
+We leverage those experiences to influence institutional change.

-This organization was founded based on my experiences at Predominately White Institutions.
-During my graduate training, I yearned for theories to help me articulate issues that I endured.
-During this training, I was introduced to the Critical Theories that helped me identify colonialism, name the ways in which Social Work Education supports those in power, and work towards ameliorating the often unintentionally harmful impact.
+This organization was founded based on Dr. Wages' resistance to colonial norms, strategies, and perceptions within Predominately White Institutions.
+During her graduate training, she yearned for theories to help her articulate the issues I endured while resisting coloniality in social services and social work training.
+During training, Wages was introduced to the Critical Theories that helped her name how Social Work Education supports dominance, power, and the status quo, and work towards ameliorating the often unintentionally harmful impact on the most vulnerable groups.

 Primary interest areas: